RitvikN18/RitvikN18/README.md

 <p align = 'center'>
   I'm a passionate computer scientist with a diverse background in various cutting-edge technologies.
 Here's a glimpse into my journey:

-  🎓 Education:

-  * Master of Science in Computer Science from the University of Southern California
+  * MS in CS & AI from the University of Southern California
   * Bachelor of Technology in Computer Science and Engineering from the International Institute of Information Technology

-  🌟 My passion lies in the intersection of technology and real-world problem-solving.
+  My passion lies in the intersection of technology and real-world problem-solving.
 Let's connect and explore the future of innovation together!
 </p>

 - email: [ritvikso@gmail.com]